Documentation — v0.9.4

 Anonymous Proxy

 The Anonymous Proxy setting controls how your internet traffic is routed.
-This is separate from your VPN.
+This is separate from the Per-Tab VPN.

 To change your proxy mode, open Settings and scroll to Anonymous Proxy, or click the proxy indicator button in the address bar.